Inori/GPCS4/Doc/DeveloperGuide.md

 ***Make sure you have enough free time to do this job.
 Don't just have a brief period of enthusiasm.
 This is the most important part.***

-Note, before you write any code, read our [code style document](https://github.com/Inori/GPCS4/blob/master/Doc/CodeStyle.md) carefully, code which do not follow the style will not be accepted.
+Note, before you write any code, read our [code style document](https://github.com/Inori/GPCS4/blob/master/Doc/CodeStyle.md) carefully, code which does not follow the style will not be accepted.
 Also, you can take the existing code as examples.

 Follow the steps: